OtterUpdates/EchoUnofficialProofreadingUpdates/notes-and-regex.md

   * "Someone next to Heather yells back, \"You leave Heather the {i}fuck{/i} alone, muskshit!\"" -> random, with non-dialogue attached
   * "\"Oh my god, he's attacking Darick!\"" -> rando
   * Van scene, micha's lines -> not sure whether these should be explicitly marked as dialogue or if that removes some of the unsettling vibe
+  * (NOT DONE, too much extra RenPy work, and too opinionated for full fixes.
+Something should definitely be done though, since these sections feel very low quality/beta-y)
 * Is there a reason that Jasmynn's house scene only appears in the Carl and Jasmynn routes?

 ## Echo